Kevinpgalligan/KevingalWebsite/pages/projects/ka.md

 link: https://github.com/Kevinpgalligan/ka
 type: desktop
 date: 2022-03-28
-description: A calculator tool with a CLI and GUI.
+description: Calculator tool with a CLI and GUI.

 ka is a small calculator language.
 It supports various useful features for day-to-day calculations, such as: